The 5 things I wish

 That’s okay.
 You don’t have to feel the pressure to go out all the time, or feel the fear you might miss out on something.
 It’s okay to stay at home and be cosy if that’s what makes you happy now.

 Or maybe you were a fashionista who thrived on designer heels and handbags, but now is more inclined towards tracksuit pants and slipper socks.

 That’s okay.
-You just beat cancer, you can wear anything you want!
+You got to the otherside of cancer treatment, you can wear anything you want!